Recurrent Urinary Tract Infections

 The first-line options for empiric antibiotic therapy for simple cystitis are:

 • Nitrofurantoin 100 mg twice daily orally for 5 to 7 days.
-It should be avoided in suspected pyelonephritis (due to poor tissue penetration) or if creatinine clearance is <30 mL/min.
+The antibiotics should be avoided in suspected pyelonephritis (due to poor tissue penetration) or if creatinine clearance is less than 30 mL/min.

 • Trimethoprim-sulfamethoxazole 160/800 mg twice daily orally for 3 days.
-It should be avoided if the local resistance rate exceeds 20%.
+The antibiotic should be avoided if the local resistance rate exceeds 20%.

-• Fosfomycin, as a single oral dose of 3 g.
+• Fosfomycin should be taken as a single oral dose of 3 g.

-• Pivmecillinam (not available in the US but commonly used in Europe) is the agent of choice for UTIs in Nordic countries.
-Avoid this agent in suspected pyelonephritis due to poor tissue penetration.[35]
+• Pivmecillinam (not available in the US but commonly prescribed in Europe) is the agent of choice for UTIs in Nordic countries.
+Avoid this agent if pyelonephritis is suspected due to poor tissue penetration.[26]

-Oral beta-lactams are the next best choice if the above options cannot be used.
+Oral β-lactams are the next best choice if the above options cannot be prescribed.
 Amoxicillin-clavulanate 500 mg twice daily, cefdinir 300 mg twice daily, cefadroxil 500 mg twice daily, and cefpodoxime 100 mg twice daily are each given for 5 to 7 days.
-Ampicillin or amoxicillin should be avoided due to high rates of resistance.[36][37]
-If the beta-lactams cannot be used, fluoroquinolones such as levofloxacin 250 to 500 mg daily, ciprofloxacin 250 to 500 mg twice daily, or norfloxacin 400 mg twice daily for three days, are good alternatives.
-Fluoroquinolones are contraindicated in pregnancy and should be avoided where possible to minimize the development of quinolone resistance.
+Ampicillin or amoxicillin should be avoided due to high rates of resistance.[27][28]
+If the β-lactams cannot be used, fluoroquinolones such as levofloxacin 250 to 500 mg daily, ciprofloxacin 250 to 500 mg twice daily, or norfloxacin 400 mg twice daily for 3 days are alternatives.
+Fluoroquinolones are contraindicated in pregnancy and avoided when possible to minimize the development of quinolone resistance.

-For inpatient management of patients with risk factors for multi-drug resistant (MDR) pathogen infection, carbapenems (imipenem 500 mg IV q6, meropenem 1g IV q8, or doripenem 500 mg q8 are used).
-If no risk factors for MDR are present, ceftriaxone 1 gram IV daily or piperacillin-tazobactam 3.375 grams IV q6 can be used.
-Fluoroquinolones (ciprofloxacin or levofloxacin), both oral and parenteral, are also good alternatives.
-Carbapenems (as above) and vancomycin are typically used for critically ill patients.
-Aminoglycosides may also be used selectively, depending on urine culture, sensitivity results, and local antibiotic susceptibility patterns.
+To manage inpatient risk factors for multi-drug resistant (MDR) pathogen infection, carbapenems (imipenem 500 mg IV q6, meropenem 1 g intravenously [IV] q8, or doripenem 500 mg q8 are used).
+If no risk factors for MDR are present, ceftriaxone 1 gram IV daily or piperacillin-tazobactam 3.375 grams IV q6 are prescribed.
+Fluoroquinolones (ciprofloxacin or levofloxacin), both oral and parenteral, are also alternatives.
+Carbapenems (as above) and vancomycin are typically prescribed for critically ill patients.
+Aminoglycosides may also be prescribed selectively, depending on urine culture, sensitivity results, and local antibiotic susceptibility patterns.

-Symptoms should respond to antibiotic therapy within 48 hours of initiation of therapy.
-Suppose no improvement is noticed within the first 48 hours after starting therapy.
-In that case, a repeat urine culture should be obtained along with urologic imaging to rule out complications such as an obstructing urinary stone, hydronephrosis, urinary retention, renal abscess, or pyelonephritis.
+Symptoms should respond to antibiotic therapy within 48 hours of initiation.
+If no improvement is noticed within the first 48 hours after starting therapy, a repeat urine culture should be obtained along with urologic imaging to rule out complications such as an obstructing urinary stone, hydronephrosis, urinary retention, renal abscess, or pyelonephritis.

 Treatment for Recurrent UTIs

-Recommended treatments for recurrent UTIs include maximizing personal hygiene factors, avoiding spermicides, wiping correctly, increasing fluid intake and hydration, using vaginal estrogens if appropriate, etc. The effectiveness of lifestyle changes in personal hygiene in reducing recurrent UTIs has not been conclusively demonstrated.
-However, recommending improved hygiene has no negative consequences and might be of some benefit.[15][19]
-The use of probiotics is unclear, as clinical trials to date have inconclusive evidence.[41]
+Recommended treatments for recurrent UTIs include maximizing personal hygiene factors, avoiding spermicides, wiping correctly, increasing fluid intake and hydration, using vaginal estrogens if appropriate, etc. The effectiveness of lifestyle changes in personal hygiene in reducing recurrent UTIs is inconclusive.
+However, recommending improved hygiene has no negative consequences and might be of some benefit.[13][32]
+The use of probiotics is unclear, as clinical trials to date are inconclusive.[33][34][35][36][37][38][39]

 When conservative measures fail to control recurrent UTIs, commonly recommended initial non-antibiotic prophylactic therapies include the following:

-Cranberry products are recommended as first-line prophylactic agents, but their efficacy is somewhat controversial as, so far, a benefit has not yet been definitively and conclusively established.[42]
+• Cranberry products: Although recommended as first-line prophylactic agents, their efficacy remains controversial as a definitive benefit has not yet been established.
 Cranberries are thought to work by providing proanthocyanidins, decreasing bacterial adherence to the urothelium.
 While this sounds reasonable and is an attractive hypothesis, commercially available cranberry products have limited amounts of proanthocyanidins.
-The American Urological Association Guidelines suggest using this treatment but advise patients that its effectiveness is uncertain and alternative measures may be necessary.[3][43]
+The American Urological Association Guidelines suggest using this treatment but advise patients that effectiveness is uncertain and alternative measures may be necessary.

-D-mannose has been proposed as an aid in recurrent cystitis due to its ability to bind to bacterial surface ligands, which decreases the adherence of infecting organisms to the urothelial mucosa.[44]
-While there is some evidence of a reduction in recurrent infections from D-mannose, definitive studies have not yet been done, and optimal dosages are still undetermined, but 500 mg BID is commonly suggested.[42]
+• D-mannose: Binding to bacterial surface ligands is thought to help reduce the adherence of infecting organisms to the urothelial mucosa in the case of recurrent cystitis.
+Evidence of a reduction in recurrent infections is conflicting, and definitive trials have not yet been done.
+The product is relatively costly, and optimal dosages are still undetermined, although 500 mg BID is commonly suggested.
+Recent randomized trials have failed to show any clinical benefit.

-Vaginal estrogen has been shown to reduce recurrent UTIs in postmenopausal women and should be used when appropriate in addition to other prophylactic measures.[48]
+• Estrogen vaginal cream: The topical treatment reduces recurrent UTIs in those who are postmenopausal and should be prescribed when appropriate in addition to other prophylactic measures.

-A "care bundle" including behavioral and lifestyle modifications, probiotics, D-mannose, and cranberry products was used for 6 months in 47 patients with recurrent UTIs.
-Women in the study reduced their rate of UTIs by 76%, and antibiotic use dropped by over 90%.[52]
+• Lifestyle and behavioral modifications: A study of 47 patients followed for 6 months found probiotics, D-mannose, and cranberry products helpful.
+Women in the study had a reduced rate of UTIs by 76%, and antibiotic use dropped by over 90%.
 Such a combination of non-antibiotic therapy appears quite promising as being effective, avoiding the potential side effects of antibiotic use, and minimizing bacterial resistance.
-However, further research with larger sample sizes using different components is needed to confirm and determine the optimal ingredients and dosages.[52][53]
+However, further research with larger sample sizes using different components is needed to confirm and determine the optimal ingredients and dosages.

-Antibiotic prophylaxis is reasonable when other more conservative measures fail or there is evidence of multiple rapid recurrences.
-Antibiotic prophylaxis is never appropriate in patients who have permanent catheters or nephrostomies, as this will rapidly lead to highly resistant organisms.
+• Antibiotic prophylaxis: Prophylaxis controls recurrent UTIs successfully, but alternative non-antibiotic means are usually recommended first.
+This approach limits the development of bacterial resistance, eliminates antibiotic-related side effects, and reduces costs.
+Prophylaxis is reasonable when other more conservative measures fail or evidence of multiple rapid recurrences is apparent.
+However, use is inappropriate in patients who have permanent catheters or nephrostomies, as this will rapidly lead to highly resistant organisms.

 • Post-coital prophylaxis is appropriate for women with frequent episodes of cystitis that are associated with sexual activity.

-• Self-directed therapy, where patients start a short course of antibiotics at the first sign or symptom of a UTI, is another option.
-Such an approach is reasonable if the patient is sufficiently educated about infection symptoms and will reliably follow instructions.[3]
-A urine culture should still be obtained before starting treatment, if possible.
-Efficacy appears equal to continuous low-dose prophylaxis regimens with fewer GI side effects.[20][55]
-If this fails, then a continuous prophylactic treatment protocol will be needed.
+• Another option is self-directed therapy, where patients start a short course of antibiotics at the first sign or symptom of a UTI.
+Such an approach is reasonable if the patient is sufficiently educated about infection symptoms and will reliably follow instructions.
+If possible, a urine culture should still be obtained before starting treatment.
+Efficacy appears equal to continuous low-dose prophylaxis regimens with fewer gastrointestinal side effects.
+If this fails, then a continuous prophylactic treatment protocol is needed.

-• Long-term low-dose antibiotic prophylaxis is the gold standard method of recurrent UTI prevention but also requires the highest level of patient compliance, has a long duration of therapy (at least 6 months), and risks increasing antibiotic resistance.
-It should be used in the most intractable cases where more conservative measures have failed or cannot be effectively utilized.
-(See below.)
+• Long-term low-dose antibiotic prophylaxis is the gold standard method of recurrent UTI prevention.
+This regimen requires the highest level of patient compliance, has a long duration of therapy (at least 6 months), and risks increasing antibiotic resistance.
+Prophylaxis is indicated in the most intractable cases where more conservative measures have failed or cannot be effectively utilized.
+(See below.)[40][41][42][43][44][45][46]

 Surveillance urine testing and cultures in asymptomatic patients are not recommended.
-Asymptomatic patients, even high-risk patients in nursing homes and diabetics, do not benefit from an additional evaluation, and any bacteriuria should not be treated without symptoms.[3]
-(This recommendation does not apply to pregnant women or patients about to have urinary tract surgery.)
+Asymptomatic patients, high-risk patients in nursing homes, and patients with diabetes do not benefit from an additional evaluation, and any bacteriuria should not be treated without symptoms.
+(This recommendation does not apply to pregnant women or patients about to have urinary tract surgery.)[47][48][49][50][51]

-If a recurrent UTI patient develops an acute UTI, a urine culture should be obtained, and an alternate antibiotic agent should be used to treat the infection.
-The duration of treatment should generally be no longer than a week.[3]
-If the urine cultures show resistance to all available oral agents, then parenteral antibiotics may be required.
+If a patient with a recurrent UTI develops an acute UTI, a urine culture should be obtained, and an alternate antibiotic agent should be prescribed to treat the infection.
+The duration of treatment should generally be no longer than 1 week.
+If the urine cultures indicate resistance to all available oral agents, parenteral antibiotics may be required.
 Fosfomycin may be an acceptable agent in such circumstances.
 An infectious disease consultation is suggested in such situations.
-The duration of therapy should generally be no more than 1 week.[3]
+The duration of therapy should generally be no more than 1 week.[52][53][54][55][56]

-There is limited data on the use of fosfomycin for UTI prophylaxis, but it may be appropriate in selected situations.[62]
+Limited data is available on the use of fosfomycin for UTI prophylaxis, but it may be appropriate in selected situations.[60]
 Prophylactic regimens are not written in stone; agents can be changed to help maintain efficacy.
 In patients with chronic, permanent catheters, a short course of 1 to 3 days of antibiotic prophylaxis can reduce the incidence of symptomatic UTIs.
-This approach may suit severely immunocompromised patients and possibly those with persistent infections after catheter changes.
-However, it is not recommended routinely due to the expected increase in antibiotic use and worsening bacterial resistance patterns.[63]
+This approach may suit patients who are severely immunocompromised and possibly those with persistent infections after catheter changes.
+However, prophylaxis is not recommended routinely due to the expected increase in antibiotic use and worsening bacterial resistance patterns.[61]

 Preferred Antibiotic Agents for Recurrent UTI Prophylaxis

-• Nitrofurantoin at 50 to 100 mg HS daily
+• Nitrofurantoin at 50 to 100 mg before bed (HS) daily

 • Trimethoprim at 100 mg HS daily